US STOCKS-Futures nearly flat with indexes near record levels

 NEW YORK, Aug 6 U.S. stock index futures were nearly flat on Tuesday as investors sought new catalysts to extend a recent rally that has taken index to record highs in recent sessions.

-American Eagle Outfitters plunged 17 percent in premarket trading a day after the retailer said its second-quarter profit would be hurt by weak sales and margins.
-A number of analysts subsequently downgraded their views of the stock.

-Cognizant Tech rose 3.5 percent to $76 in premarket trading after the company reported a rise of 20 percent in its second-quarter revenue, while Fossil Group Inc rose 9.2 percent to $117.31 before the bell after its results.
+* Cognizant Tech rose 3.5 percent to $76 in premarket trading after the company reported a rise of 20 percent in its second-quarter revenue.
+Archer Daniels Midland also reported results.

-Archer Daniels Midland reported a drop in profits as crop supplies tightened in the U.S.

 * Indexes down: Dow 0.14 pct, S&P 0.20 pct, Nasdaq 0.13 pct (Updates to open)